AlexanderStavrop/Disk-Based-Algorihtms/README.md

 <br></br>
 #  <a href="https://github.com/AlexanderStavrop/Disk-based-algorihtms/tree/master/3.%20Disk%20Based%20Bplus%20Tree">Disk-Based-Bplus-Tree</a>

 A program dedicated to test the performance of a disk based b+tree search tree.
-The performance is measured upon the comparissons happening when inserting the keys and when search for them.
+The performance is measured upon the comparissons happening when inserting the keys, deleting some and when searching for them.
+The data is stored in the disk in pages of 256bytes each.

 ## Binary Plus Tree (B+Tree)
-mpla mpla
+A B+ Tree is created by modifying the code found in <ahref="https://github.com/sksksksk/BPlusTree/tree/master">This</a> github repository.
+To implement the tree, 2 file were created, the index and the data file.

 ## Results
 mpla mpla